BAQIC/emulate-server/README.md

 cargo run -- -u database_url fresh
 ```

+**NOTE:** This operation may be dangerous, please make sure you have a backup of the database.

 ### Generate a new entity from the database

 To generate a new entity from the database, please use the following command: